rgeorgiev583/os-2015-2016/10/README.md

 * Combine 8 and 9: Redirect standard output to one file, and standard error to another
 * Create 3 files: file1, file2, file3
 * Use hostname to write the current host name into file1
-* Prevent file clobbering
 * Repeat (6).
 Did you get an error ?
-* Fix the error keeping the noclobber option set

 ## Part 2: Environment

 * Create a new directory named: I have $5
-* Create an alias that finds all files larger than 2k but smaller than 5k
-* Create an alias that finds all directories in /tmp owned by the current user
-* Create an alias that finds all files modified within the last 4 hours
 * Create a shell function that finds partial matches of a file name, so you could type: findpartial txt to get all files with txt in their name
-* Create an alias for cp that turns it to cp -i
-* Create an alias for rm that turns it to rm -i
-* Create an alias that prints how many files exist under current directory
-* Create an alias that prints how many executable files exist under current directory
 * Create a shell function that takes a date and prints how many files were modified in that date

 ## Part 3: Getting Parameters